OVN-Kubernetes Architecture¶

 - ovnkube-cluster-manager container:

-The data plane includes the ovnkube-node
+The data plane includes the ovnkube-node and ovs-node pods in the ovn-kubernetes

 namespace running on all your nodes in the cluster making this architecture localized